jeffreyboschman/dotfile_setup/README.md

 # dotfile_setup
-A place for me to reference my personal preferences in my dot files (.vimrv, .bashrc, .tmux.conf)
+A place for me to reference my personal preferences in my dot files (.vimrc, .bashrc, .tmux.conf)

-ckup-for-nerds-fdbf40b0421

 ## Make sure Linux environment is up-to-date